greenorbitspace/hub/userguide/content/en/docs/glossary/d/data-cube.md

 ---
 title: Data Cube
 ref: data-cube
+weight: 1
+exported_at: '2025-06-16T15:03:34.126881+00:00'
-description: A data cube is a multi-dimensional array of values, typically used to represent data in data warehousing and online analytical processing (OLAP) applications.
+definition: A data cube is a multi-dimensional array of values, commonly used to describe the relationship between different data points in a structured format.
+It allows users to analyze and visualize data from multiple perspectives, enhancing the ability to derive insights and make informed decisions.
-  It allows for the organization and analysis of data across multiple dimensions, such as time, geography, and product categories, enabling users to perform complex queries and retrieve insights efficiently.
-notion_page_id: 214d6625-c679-80b9-a3df-d4801881a188
-exported_at: '2025-06-16T14:23:44.026042+00:00'
 tags:
 - Research
-category:
+id: GL147
+categories:
 - Space & Technology
-id: GL147
 ---